 Elementary Education Program Courses.
-Some elementary education methodology courses use the prefix EDB for purposes of registration.
+Some elementary education methodology courses use the prefix EDB (education development block) for purposes of registration.
 These courses are reserved for students admitted to professional programs.
 EDB courses are converted to permanent ASU education courses (with other prefixes) following the drop-add period, as determined by the registrar's calendar.